bohanyin/API-and-web-scraping-practice/README.md

-# hw08
 Author: Bohan Yin

-## Assignment Description
+## Project Description
-Thanks for reviewing my homework!
-This assignment contains two parts.
+Thanks for reviewing my work!
+This project contains two parts.
 Part 1 evaluate the relationship of population density with average life expectancy using the data from `gapminder`.
 The API used for this part is GeoNames.
 There are a few things we need to do to be able to use this package to access the geonames API:

 - Go to the [geonames site](http://www.geonames.org/login/) and register an account.
 - Enable the free web service on geonames site
 - Tell R your geonames username.
 You could run the line: `options(geonamesUsername = "my_user_name")`

 In part 2 I explored the NBA career performance of Yao Ming, a Chinese formal NBA player served in Houston Rockets.
 The source of NBA data is from [balldontlie API (NBA stats)](http://www.balldontlie.io/#introduction), which offers free API to access NBA related data (No API key required.
-Amazing isn¡¦t it).
+Amazing isnÂ¡Â¦t it).
 But in order to retrieve data from the website,it still requires the user to write API queries to access data, which I included the written API query in part2.

 ## Packages
 The packages required for this assignment are: